corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/manual-bootstrapping.md

 2. Review the DML files generated and then execute against the database.

-3. Generate the DML file for creating the state manager database table.
+3. For each state type and schema (see [State Manager Databases]({{< relref "./_index.md#state-manager-databases">}})), generate the DML file for creating the state manager database table.
 The following command specifies that the `STATE_MANAGER` schema should be used for the state manager and generates the file in the `/tmp/statemanager` directory:

    {{< tabs name="DML-state-manager">}}
    {{% tab name="Bash" %}}